-As discussed above, the business-type activities increased the Commonwealth's net assets by approximately \$597 million.
+As discussed above, the business-type activities increased the Commonwealth's net assets by approximately \$557 million.

-The FY11 General Appropriation Act (GAA) authorized approximately \$30.0 billion in spending, exclusive of approximately \$1.44 billion in required pension contributions and \$111 million in FY10 spending authorized to be continued into FY11 as part of final FY10 supplemental budgets.
+The FY12 General Appropriation Act (GAA) authorized approximately \$30.044 billion in spending, exclusive of approximately \$1.478 billion in required pension contributions and \$381 million in FY11 spending authorized to be continued into FY12 as part of FY11 end of year supplemental budgets.

-The FY11 budget as enacted by the Legislature was based on an FY11 tax revenue estimate of \$19.098 billion, including \$2.853 billion in tax revenue allocated to the Massachusetts Bay Transportation Authority (\$767 million), the School Modernization And Reconstruction Trust Fund (\$646 million) and the Pension Reserves Investment Trust Fund (\$1.44 billion).
-Net of these allocations, tax revenue available for budget was \$16.245 billion.
-The \$19.098 billion estimate reflected the FY11 consensus tax estimate of \$19.051 billion adjusted for the impact of tax law changes enacted as part of the FY11 budget.
-The FY11 tax revenue estimate was revised upward to \$19.784 billion on January 2011 as tax revenues had performed above benchmark in the first half of FY11.
+The FY12 budget as enacted by the Legislature was based on a FY12 consensus tax revenue estimate of \$20.525 billion, of which approximately \$17.57 billion represented taxes available for budget after adjusting for \$2.956 billion in tax revenue allocated to the Massachusetts Bay Transportation Authority (\$780 million), the School Modernization And Reconstruction Trust Fund (\$678 million), the Pension Reserves Investment Trust Fund (\$1.478 billion) and \$20 million to the Workforce Training Fund, which was converted from a budgetary to non-budgetary fund effective July 1, 2011.
+FY12 revenues available for budget were further adjusted to \$17.682 billion as a result of several tax law changes that were part of FY12 budget.
+The FY12 tax revenue estimate was revised upward to \$21.010 billion in October